 The story follows Violet Hamilton, a 28-year-old woman, unmarried and all but ostracised from polite society.
 Her father worries that she’ll never find a husband as she continuously rebuffs every suitor, and her mother disappeared ten years previous – a mystery that Violet is adamant to solve.
 Hiring a so-called detective sets off a string of events that puts more than just her own reputation at risk.
 But she’s a woman who knows her own mind, and she refuses to give up her search for the mother who vanished without a trace.
 Can she finally solve the mystery of Lily Hamilton?
 Or will the search cost her more than she can afford to lose?

 No Life for a Lady is a funny, adventurous story perfect to read in one sitting!

-- It has the perfect blend of murder-mystery and social-criticism.
-Dolby was able to expertly weave the problems of the patriarchy and misogynism into this story without it feeling forced, leaving the reader curious and engaged in equal measure.
+It has the perfect blend of murder mystery and social criticism.
+Dolby was able to expertly weave the problems of the patriarchy and misogynism throughout No Life for a Lady without it feeling forced, leaving the reader curious and engaged in equal measure.

 It’s realistic in the sense of how society is portrayed.
 Characters are complexly developed, and the hero doesn’t always win.
 Unfortunately, this does lead to a lack of happy endings for more than one person, but seeing the harsh realities of life makes the book a satisfying read despite that.
 Speaking of the end of the story, the so-called “resolution” comes swiftly and suddenly and isn’t entirely satisfactory.
 The story also ends right before you want it to, so be prepared to have follow-up questions once you’ve finished reading it.